-Rationale: Fund is constrained by the asset allocation.
+&lt;sup>4 Rationale: Fund is constrained by the asset allocation.
 This is the "default" option for investing, and scale determines pricing.

-For private strategies, limit applies to the capital invested plus future callable commitments.
-Some of these limits related to public markets may be "interim", to be replaced by risk-based limits for example.
+&lt;sup>5 For private strategies, limit applies to the capital invested plus future callable commitments.

+&lt;sup>6 Some of these limits related to public markets may be "interim", to be replaced by risk-based limits for example.

-Percentage (%) of total Plan assets allowable per investment manager.
+&lt;sup>7 Percentage (%) of total Plan assets

-This would allow, for example, a commitment in Year 1 that is 50% above "plan".
+&lt;sup>8 This would allow, for example, a commitment that in Year 1 that is 50% above "plan".
 The "cumulative" provision would allow for a "catch-up" for any slower-than-planned investments in prior years.

-4. When a market movement is the cause of a breach in the above limits, it should be reported to the IC at the earliest of a mutually agreed-upon time during which the Investment Committee could convene with a quorum, or at the next regularly scheduled Investment Committee meeting, along with a report on how the breach was addressed, or a recommendation to address the breach.
+4. When a market movement is the cause of a breach in the above limits, it should be reported to the IC at the next regularly scheduled Investment Committee meeting along with a recommendation to address the breach.